The White House Report on Supreme Court Reform Made a Glaring Omission

 The commission’s origins spring from growing liberal frustration with the court’s ideological shifts since Antonin Scalia’s death in 2016—and Senate Republicans’ decision to deny an up-or-down vote to Barack Obama’s nominee to replace him.
 That cynical blockade enabled Donald Trump, who incited a mob to attack Congress earlier this year, to fill that seat with a nominee of his own, followed by two other vacancies over the next four years.
 The effect was as infuriating for the left as it is heady for the right.
 Though Trump’s Democratic opponents received three million more votes than him in 2016 and seven million more votes than him in 2020, he was still able to appoint one-third of the Supreme Court’s current members.
 This is not a healthy development for public perceptions of the court’s legitimacy.

 Court-packing was long considered a fringe position until Democrats started debating it in earnest, first in the 2020 primaries and then in the closing weeks of the election.
 Trump’s lightning-fast replacement of Ruth Bader Ginsburg with Amy Coney Barrett naturally helped drive the shift.
-But just as important were a series of polls that suggested Democrats were poised to capture a healthy Senate majority, making reforms slightly more possible than before.
-Then, on Election Night, those polls turned out to be wrong.
-Democrats only gained a handful of Senate seats and did not actually capture a 50-50 majority until two Georgia run-off races in early January.
-With conservative Democrats like Joe Manchin resisting filibuster reform even if it would stave off a U.S. default on the national debt and the global financial damage that would follow, the court-reform debate seems more academic than ever.
+But just as important was a series of polls that suggested Democrats were poised to capture a healthy Senate majority, making reforms slightly more possible than before.
+Then, on election night, those polls turned out to be wrong.
+Democrats only gained a handful of Senate seats and did not actually capture a 50–50 majority until two Georgia runoff races in early January.
+With conservative Democrats like Joe Manchin resisting filibuster reform, even if it would stave off a U.S. default on the national debt and the global financial damage that would follow, the court-reform debate seems more academic than ever.

 The commission also appeared to be unpersuaded by claims that adding more seats would strengthen American democracy.
 Instead of strengthening the court’s public esteem, the draft materials noted, such a move would likely reduce it.
 Expansion also could not guarantee that the court will rule differently in Voting Rights Act cases or similar issues.
 “Lawmakers might consider those broader implications of Court expansion, too, particularly if it seems likely to them that Court expansion today would ignite a wave of future similar efforts by either party,” the draft materials noted.
 “There is no guarantee that future expansions would lead to a Supreme Court committed to protecting the values that advocates of expansion today believe are under threat.”